Trusted WordPress tutorials, when you need them most.

 The easiest way to troubleshoot these errors is by deactivating all your WordPress plugins.
 You can then reactivate these plugins one by one, to see when the error happens again.

-If you have access to the admin area of your WordPress site, then simply head over to the plugins page.
+If you have access to your WordPress site’s admin area, you can simply go to the Plugins page.

 A list of installed WordPress plugins